Tuition, Fees and Paying For Your Education

-Visit Student Financial Services for detailed information regading PSU's Tuition and Required Fees.
-Below are the approximate total costs for the entire program based on the 2014-15 Tuition and Required Fee rates.
+Visit University Financial Services for detailed information regading PSU's Tuition and Required Fees.

-- Distance Option students pay differential tuition, which provides students the opportunity to study in his or her community, as well as complete a field placement in or near the student's place of residence.
+- Distance Option students pay differential tuition, which provides students the opportunity to study in their community, as well as complete a field placement in or near the student's place of residence.

 - Online Option students pay differential tuition as well as online course fees.
 This revenue supports the technology infrastucture needed to deliver online courses, as well as provides administrative support for students to remain in their community while pusuing their MSW.

 - For financial aid planning purposes, all students who take 8 credit hours or less any given term are considered "part-time."
 Students taking 9 credit hours or more are considered "full-time."
 Contact the PSU Financial Aid Office to determine how this impacts your financial aid plans.

 Other Costs to Consider include paying for books, transportation, housing, day-to-day living and unexpected emergencies.

 Funding your education is critical component of planning for graduate school.
 If you plan to complete the Free Application for Federal Student Aid (FAFSA), please do so as soon possible so that if you are admitted to PSU, the Financial Aid Office can prepare your award.
 To assist students to cover the costs of your graduate education, both the University and the School of Social Work offer a variety of funding opportunities.
 It is important to note that most students utilize a combination of options to finance their MSW education.
 Some options are listed below.